Let's Turn It On

 Written by Freddie Mercury

-, Lover Of Life Singer Of Songs (Limited Edition)
+The Solo Collection, Lover Of Life Singer Of Songs (Limited Edition)

 Stripped of the rest of the backing, this version retains only Freddie's vocal and piano (and some drum fills), and is still pretty listenable.
-You can the rest of the backing very faintly sometimes because it was coming out of Freddie's headset and was getting picked up by his vocal mic.
+You can hear the rest of the backing very faintly sometimes because it was coming out of Freddie's headset and was getting picked up by his vocal mic.

 Mr. Bad Guy (Album Version) 4:10